 For example, if you want to assess the efficiency of your customer ticket resolution process, you can define KPIs such as:

-- How many customer tickets are arriving on a daily, weekly, or monthly basis?
+- How many customer tickets are arriving daily, weekly, or monthly?

 - How long, on average, does a ticket remain unclaimed before being addressed by a technician?

 - What is the average time to resolve a ticket?